 But it probably depends more on circumstances.
 We’ve already established that the Golden Retriever is large enough to be a formidable dog.

 They also become very attached to their owners and are highly intelligent.
 The breed is exceptionally loyal as well.

 Given the right circumstance, the Golden Retriever might protect you.
 It’s not unheard of for any dog, even small ones, to protect its owners from other dogs, animals, or people.
 So, Goldens can do the same.

 To prove that point, let’s look at some examples.

 Or, watch this video on Sadie, another Golden Retriever who fought off an intruder.
-Sadie showed “protection dog” behavior, although her owner said it’s uncharacteristic.
-But, it goes to show in the right circumstances, your Golden Retriever CAN protect you.
+Although her owner said it was uncharacteristic, Sadie showed “protection dog” behavior.
+So, it shows that in the right circumstances, your Golden Retriever CAN protect you.